CallStackIO/HexPi/README.md

 ### $B_N(a)=\displaystyle\sum_{k=N}^{N+P+10} \frac{16^{N-k}}{8k+a}$

 Now as we can see, sum B is quite fast as it only needs to calculate a small number of terms.
 What makes this function a bit interesting is the upper bound of the sum.
-At worst, that sum may have many 0's (eg. 0.00000...) before a term may appear.
+At worst, that sum may have many 0's (eg. 0.00000...) before a non-zero number may appear.
 For this, we will give P; the amount of precision needed to sum to.
 I have found that 10 is a much sufficient amount of precision + 10 to mitigate an carryover problems.

 ### $A_N(a)=\displaystyle\sum_{k=0}^{N-1} \frac{16^{N-k}\bmod 8k+a}{8k+a}$